 2. Use our top tips to be a successful investor

-Before you invest in the EURO STOXX 50 Index, it pays to look over our list of investment tips:
+Before you start, it pays to look over our list of investment tips:

 - Set a budget.
 The budget you pick should reflect both your tolerance for risk and how much money you can afford to lose.
 Suffering big investing losses can hurt both your confidence and your ability to make future trades.